Domain Registration and DNS Migration with Amazon Route 53 - Registrar Transfers and Zone Configuration

 Transferring from Another Registrar

 Transferring an existing domain from another registrar to Route 53 involves three steps: disable the Transfer Lock at your current registrar, obtain the authorization code (Auth Code / EPP Code), and submit a transfer request through the Route 53 console.
 Transfers typically take 5-7 days to complete.
 Creating a hosted zone in Route 53 and replicating your existing DNS records before the transfer prevents DNS resolution interruptions during the process.
 After the transfer completes, the name servers automatically switch to Route 53.
 Transferring .jp domains requires additional JPRS procedures and an approval process at the source registrar.
+Transfer fees include one year of renewal, so the domain expiration date is extended by one year simultaneously with the transfer.
+To reliably avoid downtime, the safest procedure is to switch NS to the Route 53 hosted zone before initiating the transfer, wait for DNS to stabilize (at least 2x the TTL), then start the transfer.

 Hosted Zone Design and DNSSEC